 If permitted by SEBI under extant regulations/guidelines, the Scheme may also engage in scrip lending as provided under Securities Lending Scheme 1997, as per Para 12.11 of SEBI Master Circular on Mutual Funds dated June 27, 2024, and other applicable guidelines/regulations, as amended from time to time.
 Scrip lending means lending a security to another person or entity for a fixed period of time, at a negotiated compensation.
 The security lent will be returned by the borrower on or before the expiry of the stipulated period.

 The AMC will comply with the required reporting obligations and the Trustee will carry out the reviews required under SEBI/RBI guidelines.
-Further a maximum of 40% of net assets will be deployed in securities lending and the maximum single party exposure will be restricted to 10%# of net assets outstanding at any point of time.
+Further a maximum of 20% of net assets will be deployed in securities lending.